Building Connections with Faculty

 Strong relationships between students and faculty members can open the door for exciting opportunities.
 While it may seem intimidating reaching out to professors and building these connections can be meaningful for your college experience.
 Remember that professors are an incredibly valuable resource.
 By building relationships with professors through office hours and other interactions during and outside of class, students gain opportunities to benefit from their expertise.

 Contrary to popular student belief, professors are more than just lecturers.
 Professors are professionals, intellectuals, researchers, analysts, artists, musicians, writers, parents, and more.
 These people who dedicate their lives to educating the next generation are some of the greatest resources of your entire lives.
 More importantly, they are here to help you.
 They want to pass on their knowledge to you, and they want you to succeed.
 Take advantage of this special opportunity and make connections with your professors that will benefit you for years to come.
 Also, you may not have been explicitly told this, but you are expected to cultivate relationships with faculty.
 We recommend that you try to develop relationships with at least 3-5 faculty members around campus as they will be a team of trusted advisors you can think of as your own personal “constellation of mentors.”
-This team of advisors can help you succeed at UCI and beyond.
+This team of advisors can help you succeed at UC Irvine and beyond.

 Why are these relationships important?